Description

 Tried: Use a text editor (nano, vim) to manually type the bytes FF D8 FF at the start of the file

-Text editors interpret byte values above 0x7F as multi-byte UTF-8 sequences and will either refuse to save or corrupt the non-ASCII bytes further.
-You must use a binary-aware tool like dd, Python, or a dedicated hex editor (hexedit, ghex) that writes raw byte values without any character encoding translation.
+Text editors read byte values above 0x7F as multi-byte UTF-8 sequences, and will either refuse to save or corrupt those bytes further.
+Use a binary-aware tool instead: dd, Python, or a hex editor like hexedit or ghex, which write raw bytes with no encoding translation.

 Learn more